-Greening projects that are beneficial to the environment including people, animals and plants - i.e. using weed killers, pesticides etc.
+Greening projects that are beneficial to the environment including people, animals and plants - i.e. not using weed killers, pesticides etc.

 Green spaces that have a maintenance plan - i.e near water sources and maintained by a group of residents